Best Running Sunglasses of 2026

 What is a polarized lens, and is it better for running?

-A polarized lens is excellent for any sport requiring terrain distinctions because it helps you pick out differences in trail conditions.
-When your running sunglasses also act as your sunglasses for other sports, a polarized lens will be handy for water-based activities like fishing or snow sports.
-Polarized lenses make it easier to see into bodies of water, and many people like how the world looks through polarized lenses.
-Our testers loved the performance of the Smith Pinpoint with ChromaPop Polarized Lens sunglasses and found that they helped them pick out features on the trail.
+A polarized lens, like that found on the Roka Braker 2.0, is excellent for any sport that requires terrain distinctions because it increases contrast and helps you pick out differences in trail surfaces.
+Running sunglasses can also act as your sunglasses for other sports, and a polarized lens will be handy for water-based activities like fishing and boating, as well as snow sports.

 How long will my running sunglasses last?

+In many ways, you get what you pay for when it comes to running sunglasses.
 While less expensive glasses will perform well and look good, the implicit agreement is that they won’t endure much abuse, and the lens quality may deteriorate quickly.
-Many of us will be ok with spending $25 on sunglasses like the Goodr OGs, knowing it’s not a big deal if we damage or lose them.
+Many of us will be okay with spending $25 on sunglasses like the Goodr OGs, knowing it’s not a big deal if we damage or lose them.

 How do I prevent scratches on my sunglasses?